-Like all vaccines, the shingles vaccine can cause side effects, but they're generally mild and don't last long.
+Like all vaccines, the shingles vaccines (Zostavax and Shingrix) can cause side effects, but they're generally mild and do not last long.

-Common side effects of the shingles vaccine, which occur in at least 1 in 10 people, are:
+Common side effects that occur in at least 1 in 10 people are:

-- redness, pain, swelling, itching, warmth and bruising at the injection site
+- redness, pain, swelling, itching and warmth at the injection site

 If any side effects carry on for longer than a few days, speak to your GP or practice nurse.